curl/everything-curl/curl-users.md

 We collect names of companies and products on our web site of users that use the project's products "in commercial environments".
-We do this mostly just to show-off to other big brands that if these other guys can build products that depend on us, maybe you can too?
+We do this mostly just to show-off to other big brands that if these other guys can build products that depend on us, maybe you can, too?

 The list of companies are well over 200 names, but extracting some of the larger or more well-known brands, here's a pretty good list that, of course, is